 - Which open-source tool is best for data visualization for small businesses?

-For small businesses, Metabase is an excellent choice for data visualization.
-It's user-friendly, doesn't require SQL knowledge, and allows you to create interactive dashboards and reports easily.
-Additionally, it's cost-effective, with a free open-source version and a paid cloud-hosted option for those who prefer a managed solution.
+For small businesses, Metabase is a strong choice for data visualization.
+It is easy to use, requires little to no SQL knowledge, and enables teams to create interactive dashboards and reports quickly.
+Its open-source edition provides a cost-effective starting point, with optional paid hosting for teams that prefer a managed solution.

 Rob has worked extensively in marketing and product marketing on database, data integration, API management, and application integration technologies at WS02, Firebolt, Imply, GridGain, Axway, Informatica, and TIBCO.